You are viewing the development docs which are in progress. For the latest stable documentation, click here.

 Create bundles

-To build your own bundle, you will need to create a Dockerfile and any necessary files and scripts.
-A bundle is simply a container image that includes all the necessary assets to perform a specific task.
+To build your own bundle, start by creating a Dockerfile along with any required files and scripts.
+A bundle is essentially a container image that packages all the assets needed for a specific task.

-To create a bundle, you will need to define a base image and copy over any necessary files and scripts to the image.
-For example, you might use the following Dockerfile to create a bundle image that deploys everything inside assets in the Kubernetes cluster:
+When defining your bundle, choose a base image and copy the relevant files and scripts into it.
+For example, the following Dockerfile creates a bundle that deploys everything inside assets to a Kubernetes cluster:

 And the associated run.sh that installs the assets depending on a cloud-config keyword can be: